RealIndrit/auto-asset-downloader/README.md

 ## Motivation

-Inspired by the [Reddit Video Maker Bot](https://github.com/elebumm/RedditVideoMakerBot) project, initially I had the plan to PR the changes, but after realising the PR would comepletely re-write the system from the ground up and probbaly confuse a lot of the maintainers, I decided to just make it a separete project instead.
+Inspired by the [Reddit Video Maker Bot](https://github.com/elebumm/RedditVideoMakerBot) project, initially I had the plan to PR the changes, but after realising the PR would comepletely re-write the system from the ground up and probbaly confuse a lot of the maintainers, I decided to just make it a separete project instead and add improvements I wanted implmented myself. some of those are:

+1. Very few dependencies
+2. Faster
+3. More customizable

 ## Requirements

 - Python 3.11+
 - Playwright (this should install automatically in installation)
+- FFPMEG (Is automatically installed by the script for you by default, see utils/ffmpeg.py for more)

 ## Installation